 All Stances are Directional

 If you adopt any stance you will find it is strong in one or more directions, but weak in other directions.
 The Kiba Dachi is a commonly cited example.
-When in Kiba Dachi you are able to resist a push or pull directly from the side with relative ease.
+When in Kiba Dachi you can resist a push or pull directly from the side with relative ease.
 But someone standing directly in front of you can push you directly backward with very little effort.
 All stances exhibit this characteristic.
 Some stances are more robust than others and have fewer weaknesses, but they also have fewer areas of focused strength.
 The Sanchin Dachi is a perfect example.
-It is able to resist attack from many directions, but it is only focused in one.
+It can resist an attack from many directions, but it is only focused on one.

 You must ensure you pick the correct stance for the current situation.
-In a conflict having the wrong stance at any given moment can cause you to lose your balance, be subject to a destabilizing jostling action, endure a successful throw, or other find it difficult to handle some other form of attack.
+In a conflict, having the wrong stance at any given moment can cause you to lose your balance, succumb to a destabilizing jostling action, endure a successful throw, or find it difficult to handle some other form of attack.

 The concept of adopting a different stance when your opponent has moved is particularly important if your opponent is trying to initiate Nage.
 The opponent is almost certainly relying on your current stance (or one they induce you to adopt) to facilitate his or her throw.
 If you rotate to a different orientation or stance then in many cases the throwing attempt may be negated.
 This is why it can be very difficult to throw an experienced Judo practitioner.
 They immediately notice what type of throw you are attempting and simply reposition themselves to make the attempted throw ineffectual.